moka-guys/dnanexus_fastqc/Readme.md

-# FastQC Reads Quality Control
+# FastQC Reads Quality Control Github release v1.1.1

 ## What does this app do?